 As humans we’re often not aware of the soundscapes that form the background to our lives — we react to particularly loud, unpleasant or evocative noises but tend to tune out the quieter waves of sound that can vary so much from place to place.
 Case in point: the sound of cicadas.
 While walking the dog this morning I found myself unexpectedly “tuning in” to a sound I’d never heard until I came to the US — the high-pitched whine that you hear everywhere outside the city throughout June-September, and most especially in August.
 The sound rises to an incredible crescendo around 9:00pm after a particularly hot/humid day, when the crickets join in.

-(Click on the above link of you’ve never heard the sound.
-As cicadas are’t exactly photogenic, I’ll illustrate the rest of this post with pictures I took of neighbors’ gardens showing off their summer colors.)
+(Click on the above link if you’ve never heard the sound.
+As cicadas aren’t exactly photogenic, I’ll illustrate the rest of this post with pictures I took of neighbors’ gardens showing off their summer colors.)

 Cicadas — Magicicada periodical cicada to use the scientific name — are downright weird.
 Deposited as eggs in trees, the ant-sized young fall to the ground, burrow down near tree roots, and stay there for anywhere from one to 17 years.
 Yes, 17.
 The entire brood eventually reemerges at the same time, with ground temperature playing a key role in the cycle.
 The nymphs hike up the nearest tree, shed their exoskeleton, grow wings and (in the case of the males) start making a racket to find a mate.
 Apparently, the males have organs on their abdomen called tymbals.
 Muscles pop the tymbals in and out, which creates the distinctive cicada shriek, with different species having different sounds.
 (Yes, I looked all this up; the internet is a wonderful thing.)